 (d) a package that is designed or capable of being split into 2 or more portions each containing less than 20 cigarettes.

+Penalty: a fine of $2 000.

 [Regulation 33 inserted in Gazette 28 Feb 2007 p.
-655-6.]
+655-6; amended in Gazette 10 Sep 2010 p.
+4384.]

-34. Location of display of tobacco products or packages by retailer
+34. Location of tobacco products or smoking implements on retail premises

-(1) For the purposes of section 22(4) the display of tobacco products or packages must be located at the place at which tobacco products are sold in the premises specified in the licence.

-(2) For the purposes of section 22(4) the display of tobacco products or packages for sale at premises other than cigars for sale at licensed premises must be located —
+(1) A retailer must ensure that tobacco products and smoking implements are located —

+(a) on premises specified in the retailer’s licence; and

+(b) at a place, if any, on premises specified in the retailer’s licence.

+Penalty: a fine of $2 000.

+(2) A retailer must ensure that tobacco products and smoking implements are not sold from more than one place on the retail premises.

+Penalty: a fine of $2 000.

+(3) A retailer, except a specialist retailer or a retailer operating from liquor licensed premises, must ensure that —

+(a) tobacco products, other than cigars, and smoking implements kept at the sales place on the premises are located —

+(i) behind (but not on) a counter across which customers are served on the seller’s side; or

+(ii) directly above a counter across which customers are served so that the vertical distance between the bottom of the storage facility and the floor level on the customer’s side of the counter is at least 1.7 m;

+and

+(b) cigars kept at the sales place on the premises are kept in one or 2 cigar cabinets located in accordance with paragraph (a).

+Penalty: a fine of $2 000.

+(4) A retailer operating from liquor licensed premises, must ensure that —

+(a) tobacco products, other than cigars, and smoking implements kept at the sales place on the premises are located —

-(a) behind (but not on) a counter across which customers are served on the seller’s side; or
+(i) behind (but not on) a counter across which customers are served on the seller’s side; or

-(b) directly above a counter across which customers are served so that the vertical distance between the bottom of the display and the floor level on the customer’s side of the counter is at least 1.7 m.
+(ii) directly above a counter across which customers are served so that the vertical distance between the bottom of the storage facility and the floor level on the customer’s side of the counter is at least 1.7 m;

+and

-(3) For the purposes of section 22(4) the display of cigars for sale at licensed premises may be located on either side of a counter across which customers are served.
+(b) cigars kept at the sales place on the premises are located in accordance with paragraph (a) or in one or 2 cigar cabinets on either side of a counter across which customers are served.

-(4) For the purposes of section 22(4) the display of cigars for sale at any premises —

-(a) may be in one or 2 cigar cabinets; and

-(b) may be in a humidified room.

-(5) For the purposes of section 22(4) the display of tobacco products or packages —
+Penalty: a fine of $2 000.

+(5) A retailer must ensure that tobacco products and smoking implements kept on the retail premises —

-(a) must not be located within 1 m of a display of confectionery or products that are designed specifically for, or marketed specifically to, children; and
+(a) are not located within 1 m of confectionery or products that are designed specifically for, or marketed specifically to, children; or

-(b) if at particular premises it is not practicable to comply with paragraph (a), must be located at the greatest distance practicable from a display of confectionery or products that are designed specifically for, or marketed specifically to, children.
+(b) if at particular premises it is not practicable to comply with paragraph (a), are located at the greatest distance practicable from confectionery or products that are designed specifically for, or marketed specifically to, children.

+Penalty: a fine of $2 000.

-[Regulation 34 inserted in Gazette 28 Feb 2007 p.
-656-7.]
+[Regulation 34 inserted in Gazette 10 Sep 2010 p.
+4384-6.]

 35. Surface area of displays in cigar cabinets

-For the purposes of assessing the surface area of tobacco products and packages in a cigar cabinet, the total surface area of the outside surface of the cigar cabinet’s transparent window is to be taken to be the total surface area of tobacco products and packages in the cabinet.
+For the purposes of assessing the surface area of tobacco products and packages in a cigar cabinet under section 23(4)(b), the total surface area of the outside surface of the cigar cabinet’s transparent window is to be taken to be the total surface area of tobacco products and packages in the cabinet.

 [Regulation 35 inserted in Gazette 28 Feb 2007 p.
-657.]

-36. Number of product lines that can be displayed by retailer

-For the purposes of section 22(4) —

-(a) the display of tobacco products or packages must not show more than 150 different product lines unless —

-(i) the holder of the retailer’s licence is a 50% retailer or a specialist retailer; or

-(ii) the display is in a cigar cabinet or a humidified room;

-and

-(b) the display of a product line that is packed in one type of package must show only one package of the product line unless the display is in a cigar cabinet or a humidified room; and

-(c) the display of a product line that is packed in more than one type of package must show only one of each type of those packages unless the display is in a cigar cabinet or a humidified room.

-[Regulation 36 inserted in Gazette 28 Feb 2007 p.
-657-8.]
+657; amended in Gazette 10 Sep 2010 p.
+4386.]

-37. Display of tobacco products or packages by retailer — other requirements

-(1) For the purposes of section 22(4) the display of tobacco products or packages —
+36. Type of tobacco products on retail premises and manner of storage

-(a) must show only tobacco products or packages of tobacco products that are available for sale, or that are usually available for sale, at the premises specified in the licence; and
+(1) A retailer must ensure that only tobacco products or smoking implements that are available for sale, or that are usually available for sale, are kept on the retail premises.